PalisadoesFoundation/talawa-docs/docs/features/messaging-and-chat/messaging.md

 ### Goals

-1. **Create and send a message:** Any user should be able to create and send a message to be delivered to the recievers' inbox.
+1. **Create and send a messages:** Any user should be able to create and send a messages deliverable to the receivers' inbox.

 ### Out of Scope